What is Kyber Network?

 The problems with centralized exchanges

 Centralized exchanges have proven to be vulnerable to attacks.
-Several high-profile hacking incidents have occurred affecting thousands of users and resulting in the loss of millions of dollars’ worth of crypto-assets.
+Several high-profile hacking incidents have occurred affecting thousands of users and resulting in the loss of billions of dollars’ worth of crypto-assets.

 A centralized exchange user must register and send in multiple personal documents to verify their identity.
 This process can be complicated and take a long time.
 Many are uncomfortable sending this personal information to an unregulated entity.

-Due to the surge in popularity of cryptocurrencies, some exchanges have not been able to keep up with demand and temporarily halted the creation of any new accounts.
+Due to the surge in popularity of cryptocurrencies, in the past, some exchanges were not able to keep up with demand and temporarily halted the creation of any new accounts.
 Two recent examples include Binance and Bittrex.

 For example, if a user wants to convert Golem tokens (GNT) into Gnosis tokens (GNO), they would have to exchange Golem (GNT) for Bitcoin (BTC) and then use that Bitcoin (BTC) to purchase Gnosis (GNO).